Virtualization-projects/panamax-ui-wiki/Panamax-Installer-Commands.md

 **Example usage**: ``$ panamax reinstall --cpu=2 --memory=2048``

 **Actions**:
 Shut downs the VM, detaches images.vdi and deletes the Virtualbox VM.
-Creates a new VM. (optionally downloads a new coreOS Vagrant Box if there's an updated CoreOS version specified in settings), re-attaches images.vdi to VM and updates panamax images.
+Creates a new VM. (optionally downloads a new coreOS Vagrant Box if there's an updated CoreOS version specified in settings), re-attaches images.vdi to VM and updates Panamax images.
 All existing user images will still be available.
-Panamax Containers/DB is dropped off and re-created, so all items stored in the DB/Container will have to be re-initialized.
-DB is rehydrated with latest templates when panamax is reinstalled.
+Panamax Containers/DB is dropped off and recreated, so all items stored in the DB/Container will have to be re-initialized.
+DB is rehydrated with latest templates when Panamax is reinstalled.

-*Note*:    If dev/stable version of panamax is selected during install/reinstall/update, all sub-sequent panamax install/reinstall/updates will be on that branch of panamax.
+*Note*:    If dev/stable version of Panamax is selected during install/reinstall/update, all sub-sequent Panamax install/reinstall/updates will be on that branch of Panamax.
 It needs to be overwritten by passing --dev/stable.

 ###info
-Displays version of your local panamax install.
+Displays version of your local Panamax install.

 **Alias**: info/--version/-v